 If your symptoms continue or worsen then you must go back to your GP and let them know, and make an appointment for a check-up within one month.

 How do I get my test result?

-Your GP will let you know how long your test result should take to come back from the lab, and they will also tell you how to find out the result of your test.
-However, if you don't hear anything within two weeks, give your GP a call - sometimes results get lost.
-If you have received your test results and you are not sure what they mean, go back to your GP and ask for clarification.
+Your GP will let you know how long your test result should take to come back from the lab, and they'll also tell you how to find out the result of your test.
+However, if you don't hear anything within two weeks, give your GP a call – sometimes results get lost.
+If you've received your test results and you're not sure what they mean, go back to your GP and ask for clarification.

 If your test result is about 35 u/ml your GP will arrange further tests or a follow-up appointment.

 If your CA125 level is below 35 u/ml, but your symptoms continue or worsen then you must go back to tell your GP within a month.
 Why not keep a symptoms diary [PDF]?
 Make a quick note every day of each symptom and how bad it is.
 This might help your GP to identify the cause of your symptoms.